scarlosteixeira/react-weather/weather-app/src/README.md

 }
 ```

-The CurrentWeather component, is responsible for displaying the current weather data.
-It also handles the conversion of the wind speed and direction, from a numeric value, meaningless to the user to a string , which is easy to understand.
+The CurrentWeather component is responsible for displaying the current weather data.
+It also handles the conversion of the wind speed and direction, from a numeric value, meaningless to the user, to a string , which is easy to understand.

 * The wind speed is converted from m/s to a description, this conversion is based on the **[Beaufort scale](https://en.wikipedia.org/wiki/Beaufort_scale)**.
 That correlates the wind speed, wind description, wave height, sea condition and land condition.